mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   >
   ```

-- The `selectedMenu` variant will not vertically align the selected item with the anchor anymore.
+ > Note: The `selectedMenu` variant will no longer vertically align the selected item with the anchor.

+  You can use the [`use-transitionprops` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#use-transitionprops) for automatic migration.

 ### Modal